Good news is easy to share.

 Here are five tips when communicating delays to donors that will help you take advantage of these crucial moments.

 Hardly anything good comes from waiting to give difficult news.

-If a project was delayed or more money is required than projected, your donors will find out about it eventually.
+If a project is delayed or more money is required than projected, your donors will find out about it eventually.

 Great fundraisers get out in front of the issue by communicating quickly with their supporters about any problems or delays.

 Donors have a spidey-sense for inauthenticity.

 If you beat around the bush in your email or phone call, donors will eventually sense that you’re hiding something.